Skwiix - Musical-Info-Advice-Support

 Picture

-The viola da gamba, meaning ‘viol for the leg’ group, was one of the most important family of bowed stringed instruments at this time.
-These elegant instruments were closely related to the violin family and in their hay-day were of greater importance than the violin.
-However, they eventually lost ground to the louder and originally viewed as less aristocratic, violin family.
+The viola da gamba, meaning ‘viol for the leg’ group, was among the most influential families of bowed stringed instruments.
+These elegant instruments were closely related to the violin family and, in their heyday, were of greater importance than the violin.
+However, they eventually lost ground to the louder and were initially viewed as a less aristocratic Violin family.

 16th Century (Renaissance)